 Internet and upscale dining can get pricey, but Cambodia is ideal if you prefer to live like the locals.
 Learning a bit of Khmer can make a world of difference in negotiating prices and sidestepping the notorious ‘expat tax’.

-Inflation has increased the cost of everyday items in recent years, with Phnom Penh ranking 123rd out of 226 cities in the 2024 Mercer Cost of Living Survey.
+Inflation has increased the cost of everyday items in recent years.
 The economic growth and improved supply chains are helping to stabilise prices, but it’s still wise to budget carefully, especially if you plan to live in Phnom Penh.

 Cost of accommodation in Cambodia

-Accommodation in Cambodia, particularly in the capital, can vary widely depending on location.
-If you’re living in Phnom Penh, being near the river or trendy areas like Boeng Keng Kang will push up rental prices.
+The cost of accommodation in Cambodia, particularly in the capital, can vary widely depending on location.
+If you’re living in Phnom Penh, being near the river or in trendy areas like Boeng Keng Kang will push up rental prices.
 In contrast, expat-favourite Siem Reap offers more affordable housing, though still pricier than rural areas.

 Expect housing to be your biggest expense.
 You’ll also need to factor in utilities like water, electricity, and internet, which aren’t usually included in the rent.